-Who Makes Up The LGBTQ Community?
+Who Makes Up the LGBTQ+ Community?

 LGBTQ is not a static term, nor is it used or spelled consistently.
 Various iterations are often used today as people explore and define new identities.
-Other common variants include “LGBT+” and “LGBTQIA” in an effort to be more all-encompassing.
+Other common variants include “LGBT+” and “LGBTQIA” in an effort to be all-encompassing.
 Using one term over another typically comes down to personal preference, not exclusion of certain groups.